-Halle Berry plans the first Bond girl spin-off ever -- The Oscar winner says she?s ready for a secret agent series of her own
+Halle Berry plans the first Bond girl spin-off ever

 In ”Die Another Day” (in theaters Nov.
 22), James Bond is shaken and stirred by yet another beauty: Jinx, a tough-as-nails American spy played by Halle Berry.
 But unlike more disposable Bond girls, Jinx may be sticking around after the credits roll.
 Producers Michael G. Wilson and Barbara Broccoli are considering a film built around Berry’s character, which would be the first Bond spin-off ever. ”Basically, we’re looking for any excuse to spend more time with Halle,” says Broccoli. ”We just loved working with her.”

 Though Berry has numerous projects in development, she’s ready to add Jinx to her to-do list. ”If they were excited about it and put the kind of love and care into it that they put into James Bond, I?d be a fool not to do it,” she says.
 The Oscar winner has no problem making room for another grueling action series (she?s currently shooting a sequel to ”X-Men”), but isn?t likely to sign options for multiple sequels as stars like Tobey Maguire (”’Spider-Man”) have done. ”I think I?d be able to do what Pierce does and go year to year,” she explains.